aspose-omr/Aspose.OMR-Documentation/net/developer-reference/design-form/json-markup/elements-bubble-matrix/_index.md

 - matrix
 ---

 An answer sheet is a special paper form supplemental to an assessment, on which the respondent marks the bubbles to answer the questions.
-It is commonly used for exams, quizzes, and tests.
+It is commonly used for exams, quizzes, assessments, and tests.
 Automatic recognition of answer sheets is the most common use case for OMR systems.

 ![Filled answer sheet](answer-sheets.png)

-Aspose.OMR offers a number of elements that allow you to design answer sheets of any layout and complexity.
+Aspose.OMR offers a number of elements that allow you to design machine-readable answer sheets of any layout and complexity.

 ## Elements